cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/unraveling-cross-sectional-studies-with-microbiomestat.md

 # Introduction

 Cross-sectional microbiome studies, which randomly sample the microbiome from a study population at a single time point, have been widely used in microbiome research due to its simplicity and easy sample collection.
 Besides cross-sectional design, case-control study designs are also prevalent in microbiome research.
-Both designs will generate microbiome data that are dependent of each other and can be analyzed in a similar way by treating the microbiome measruement as the outcome.
-MicrobiomeStat provides full support of analyzing the data from cross-sectional and case-control studies.
-We illustrate the use of MicrobiomeStat in analyzing cross-sectional/case-control data using the `peerj32` dataset, which was originated from a study that probed the relationship between human intestinal bacteria and lipid metabolism in response to a probiotic intervention.
+Both designs will generate microbiome data with independence among samples and can be analyzed in a similar way by treating the microbiome measurement as the outcome.
+MicrobiomeStat provides full support of analyzing data from cross-sectional and case-control studies.
+We illustrate the use of MicrobiomeStat in analyzing these types of data using the `peerj32` dataset, which was originated from a study that probed the relationship between human intestinal bacteria and lipid metabolism in response to a probiotic intervention.

 > Lahti L, Salonen A, Kekkonen RA, Salojärvi J, Jalanka-Tuovinen J, Palva A, Orešič M, de Vos WM.
 Associations between the human intestinal microbiota, Lactobacillus rhamnosus GG and serum lipids indicated by integrated analysis of high-throughput profiling data.
 PeerJ.
 2013 Feb 26;1:e32. doi: 10.7717/peerj.32.
 PMID: 23638368; PMCID: PMC3628737.